JihoChoi/social-network-analysis-papers/README.md

 - Information Contagion: an Empirical Study of the Spread of News on Digg and Twitter Social Networks (AAAI 2010)
 - The Role of Social Networks in Information Diffusion (WWW 2012)
 - Structure and Dynamics of Information Pathways in Online Media (WSDM 2013) [![](https://img.shields.io/badge/%20-Algorithm-purple.svg)](https://github.com/jihochoi)
-- Information Diffusion in OSNs: A Survey (SIGMOD 2013)
+- Information Diffusion in Online Social Networks: A Survey (SIGMOD 2013)
 - Dynamic Propagation Rates: New Dimension to Viral Marketing in OSNs (ICDM 2017)
+- Realtime Analysis of Information Diffusion in Social Media (VLDB 2013)

 ##### Information Cascades